zenon-chat/zenon-chat.github.io/index.md

 ---
 [Zenon Network](https://zenon.network) is a self-evolving planetary-scale digital ecosystem powered by a worldwide community of contributors.
 Its fundamentally disruptive protocol goes beyond the blockchain trilemma.
 Zenon proposes a blockchain that is secure, scalable, and achieves true decentralization.

-[Zenon.org](https://ask.zenon.wiki/questions/D1V2/what-is-the-difference-between-zenon-network-and-zenon-org/E1Y2) is a private organization that runs several [Pillars](https://zenon.tools/pillars/ZenonORG) (validators) in the Zenon Network.
-Their focus is on performance marketing with proprietary tools.
-Zenon Network != zenon.org
+What is the difference between Zenon Network and [ZenonORG](https://ask.zenon.wiki/questions/D1V2/what-is-the-difference-between-zenon-network-and-zenon-org/E1Y2)?

 [Verify, don't trust](https://forum.hypercore.one/t/what-is-the-difference-between-zenon-network-and-zenon-org/467).